 Recombinant human activin E PLUS™ protein (Qk067)

-Human recombinant activin E PLUS protein is an optimised biologically active truncation of the mature domain of human activin E protein.
+Human recombinant activin E PLUS™ protein is an optimized biologically active truncation of the mature domain of human activin E protein.
 Activin E is a member of the transforming growth factor-beta (TGF-ß) superfamily, a group of proteins that play key roles in regulating cell growth, differentiation, and inflammation.
-The tag-free form of activin E PLUS is of significant interest for drug discovery across various fields.
-An Avi-tag version, recombinant human activin E PLUS Avi-tag protein (Qk082), is also available upon request.
+The tag-free form of activin E PLUS™ is of significant interest for drug discovery across various field.
+Recombinant human (Qk082) and mouse (Qk008) Avi-tag activin E PLUS™ are also available on request.

 High purity 23.2 kDa dimer comprising truncated mature domain, animal origin-free (AOF) and carrier-protein free (CF).